NSO-developer/nso-gitbook/development/advanced-development/kicker.md

 }
 ```

-We are now ready to start the `web-site-service` example and define our data kicker.
+We are now ready to start the [examples.ncs/service-management/website-service](https://github.com/NSO-developer/nso-examples/tree/6.4/service-management/website-service) example and define our data kicker.
 Do the following:

 ```bash
 $ make all